 Who's Responsible for This Mess?

-The cosmetic industry and their love of loopholes.
-Some of the biggies are:
+The cosmetic industry loves using loopholes.
+Some of the big ones are:

 - Harmful Chemicals – Harmful or toxic chemicals may not be listed.
 It's no shocker that you never see these.

 The cosmetics industry is a $50 billion-a-year business (in the U.S. alone).
 It spends a remarkable $2 billion a year on advertising.

 Equally appalling is the amount of chemicals many people place on their skin every year.
 Women who use makeup daily absorb, on average, five pounds each year.

 And others, Unfortunately, those who carefully select organic or gourmet foods to eat still choose skin care products that can do serious damage to their skin.

 Now, realize that I'm not suggesting you'd intentionally apply toxins to your skin.
 You simply may not realize the extent to which many common skin care products contain suspect ingredients with unrecognizable or unpronounceable names.

 A number of these potential toxins have estrogen-mimicking effects that can wreak havoc on all your good health intentions.